Tie the other end around the central

 four holes in the drogue altogether.
 Ideally, the holes should be

 How to thread and secure drogue bridle lines

-Cut off 2 pieces of 20 pound Dacron or
+Cut off two pieces of 20-pound Dacron or

 drogue.
 The middle photo shows how.
 Try to get the lengths as